netkachevhum/digital/_projects/writing.md

 A survey on libertariean and anarchist critiques of school education (Freiere, Illich, Rancière), as well as the existing anarchist alternatives to it (Ferrer's _Escuela Moderna_, _Escuela Libre Paideia_).

-**Home Delivery War, Lake of Fire, and One Clothing for All. how contemporary artists conceptualize militarism**
+**home delivery War, lake of fire, and one clothing for all. how contemporary artists conceptualize militarism**
 \
 2022\
 _published on knife.media_\